mehtaculous/connectors/README.md

 > Executes next placement on an active board

 - Each game has a maximum number of **42** possible moves.
-- Every move dynamically updates the metadata of the NFT on-chain and the changes reflect immediately on the game board.
+- Every move dynamically updates the metadata and SVG image of the NFT on-chain.
 - Players can win by getting **4** in a row *horizontally*, *vertically* or *diagonally*.
 - In the event of a successful board (`Success`), the winning player is transferred the game board NFT.
 - In the event of a tie board (`Draw`), the game board NFT will remain with the `Connectors` contract.